dimaslanjaka12/dimaslanjaka12.github.io/source/_posts/768043d28d6ac6f8d0fbba8edade9fb9.md

 cover: https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/2048px-No_image_available.svg.png
 ---

-<hr/> Skip to Full Contents <a href="https://www.webmanajemen.com/2017/10/get-first-post-wordpress-tutorial.html" rel="follow" class="button" id="read-more">Read More</a> <hr/> Get first post WORDPRESS tutorial - Edit your functions.php of your themes.
+<hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com) Skip to Full Contents <a href="https://www.webmanajemen.com/2017/10/get-first-post-wordpress-tutorial.html" rel="follow" class="button" id="read-more">Read More</a> <hr/> Get first post WORDPRESS tutorial - Edit your functions.php of your themes.
 This also work on amp plugin wp AMP ninja -gt; Edit on functions.php too. <br /><h3>Codes Edit your functions.php of your themes.
 This also work on amp plugin (wp AMP ninja) -> Edit on functions.php too.
 Codes 1:
 <?php
  /*